oracle/oci-react-samples/mtdrworkshop/teardown/Readme.md

 - Delete object storage bucket created in Lab 3
 - Delete deployment created in Lab 3
 - Run destroy script
+- edit ~/.bashrc
 ### Prerequisites
 - Have successfully completed the earlier labs

 ## **Task 1**: Delete Workshop Resources
+The resources in this task weren't created during the setup script, so we must delete them manually before running the destroy script.

 1. Since the mtdrworkshop bucket created in Lab 3 wasn't created by the setup script, the destroy script does not know of it and we need to delete it ourselves

 ![](images/delete_bucket.png)

 2. We can't run the destroy script when there's a deployment in the api gateway.
-Navigate to Gateway and Deployments
+Navigate to Gateway, click on the deployment and click delete.

 ![](images/delete_deployment.png)